Don’t Learn the Hard Way

 As a paranoid, I also burn CDs of my hard drive and keep a flash drive copy of my books and business stuff in my bank deposit box.

-9. Avatar Robena Grant says:
+9. Robena Grant says:

 Welcome back, Kim.
 Sorry to hear about the computer problems, I hate those.
 I use a flashdrive now because of a similar problem I had last year.